Course Catalog 2024-2025

 ENG 135wp/ WRT 135wp Topics: Introduction to Writing Creative Nonfiction-Writing in Words and Pictures (4 Credits)

 Offered as ENG 135wp and WRT 135wp.
 In the 20th century, as literacy rates rose, images disappeared from literature.
 Pictures were relegated to children’s books; only words were fit for adults.
 But the situation is changing.
 The internet and new printing technologies have allowed serious stories to again be told with words and images.
 This course examines creative nonfiction in graphic novels, hybrid and artist’s books, art labels, zines, digital platforms and more.
 Students need not be an artist to take this class!
 Students create word-image memoirs and research-based essays using photos, photocopies, digital images and hand-drawn art.
 This is a writing course with a visual twist.
 Prerequisite: One WI course.
+Restrictions: ENG 135/ WRT 135 may be repeated once with a different topic.
 Enrollment limited to 16.

 ENG 135ws/ WRT 135ws Topics: Introduction to Writing Creative Nonfiction-Writing about the Senses (4 Credits)

 Offered as ENG 135ws and WRT 135ws.
 Sight, sound, touch, smell, taste: Everything humans know is reached through their senses.
 Humans share a world filtered through a million sensibilities - finding the words to convey what is heard, seen, smelled, tasted and felt is one of the most fundamental skills a writer can develop.
 In this class, students hone their descriptive powers to go beyond the obvious and uncover language that delights and surprises.
 Students learn to use one sense to write about another, combine them in powerful metaphors and explore how senses shape the narratives that drive us.
 Prerequisite: One WI course.
+Restrictions: ENG 135/ WRT 135 may be repeated once with a different topic.
 Enrollment limited to 16.

 ENG 136/ WRT 136 Journalism: Principles and Practice (4 Credits)

 Offered as WRT 136 and ENG 136.
 In this intellectually rigorous writing class, students learn how to craft compelling "true stories" using the journalist’s tools.
 They research, report, write, revise, source and share their work—and, through interviewing subjects firsthand, understand how other people see the world.
 The course considers multiple styles and mediums of journalism, including digital storytelling.
-Students should focus their attention and effort on academic exposition and argumentation before learning other forms of writing.
 Prerequisite: One WI course.
 Enrollment limited to 16.

 Fall, Spring, Variable